 In the garden I had to smash up remove tons of concrete from the upper level so we could grow vegetables and to replace the surface of the yard with slate slabs and a new drainage system.
 In 2010/2011 we had the rear of the property re-pointed using lime mortar.
 In the summer of 2011 I redesigned the back garden and moved the garden steps from one side to the centre so we could incorporate the area behind the shed into the main part of the garden.

-We have made the spare bedroom very comfortable, insulating the walls and buying a quality bed settee and do have the children and grand-children to stay.
-At Christmas we use the upstairs flat as well and have a large family celebration each year.
+We made the spare bedroom very comfortable, insulating the walls and buying a quality bed settee and do have the children and grand-children to stay.
+At Christmas we used the upstairs flat as well and have a large family celebration each year.